cijujoseph/activiti-examples/bpmn-stencils/README.md

 ### List of examples

-1. Save attachment(s) in a process to a location in file system: aps-save-to-filesystem-stencil
+1. Save attachment(s) in a process to a location in file system: **aps-save-to-filesystem-stencil**
+2. Example showing a Custom ACS Integration built as a stencil: **aps-acs-integration-utils**
+3. Example showing AWS SQS Publish Step built as a stencil: **aps-aws-sqs-extension**